daniel31x13/open-analytics-core/README.md

-# Client-Logger
+# Client-Logger-HTTP
 ### Get real-time online users and save to MYSQL database

-> #### Note: If your website is using SSL/TLS please visit [HERE](https://github.com/Daniel31x13/Client-Logger-SSL "HERE"), this only works on HTTP not HTTPS.
+> #### Note: If your website is using SSL/TLS please visit [HERE](https://github.com/Daniel31x13/Client-Logger-HTTPS "HERE"), this only works on HTTP not HTTPS.

 Basically what it does is aside from showing real-time total active clients in the node console it also logs the following information to a MYSQL database:
 - #### IP